 Any action item you can take away is important to keep the progress moving from backlog to done.
 Not more than one day should go by without making progress.

 This process also works very well to organize chaos where too many things are going on and nothing is getting completed.

 Stop the madness and create a Kanban board and use it to regulate the tasks and monitor the progress.

 As more Post-its are moved from the backlog column to the done column, it will energize the team and they will want to finish what they start.

 Not Everything is High Priority!

-Far to often, everything becomes the highest priority and nothing gets done.
+Far too often, everything becomes the highest priority and nothing gets done.
 Using a Kanban board helps stop the confusion and gives the team the focus they need.

-I’m currently using Kanbantool and it work just as well for organizing, but the draw back is the need to have users log into to see the progress.
+I’m currently using Kanbantool and it works just as well for organizing, but the drawback is the need to have users log in to see the progress.